 Follicular Unit Transplant, or FUT suggesting that it's not

 for: A) Those who want to wear their hair short; B) Those who do not

 want a linear scar; and C) Those with a limited donor supply or scalp

-the FUT procedure offers drawbacks such as scalpel incisions, linear
+the FUT procedure offers many drawbacks including scalpel incisions, linear

 scarring, stitches, and changes in donor area appearance, as well as

-that Bosley may now be trying to emulate them.
-To learn the differences
+that Bosley may be trying to emulate them (though we've heard reports they

-between FUT and FUE consumers can start with this
+between the two methods consumers can start with a

 In and Out